Outsourcing Your Telemarketing Function – The Pros & Cons

 Internal versus External Telemarketing/Telesales Resource

-Have you priced up the option of having a dedicated telesales/telemarketing resource?
-Around £18-25K basic plus performance based incentives totalling £30K per year will do it.
+Have you priced up the option of having a dedicated telemarketing resource?
+You need to include the cost of a basic salary plus performance based incentives and benefits.

-You’ll be lucky to pay a telemarketing company less than that if they are to do the job properly (£2.K – £4K per month).
+You’ll be lucky to pay a telemarketing company less than that if they are to do the job properly.

 At Natural Training we have a very particular recruitment process to find the best of the best to sell our presentation skills and sales training courses.
 It’s not easy hiring the best, but it can pay itself off many times over if you get it right.
 Let me know if you need any tips on recruiting telemarketing/telesales people!